 connections with more than 4 transmission circuits connecting at the site.

-14.15.33A For the purposes of this section 14 only, Nodes located on a Remote Island shall not be deemed as a MITS Nodes, even if one or more of the criteria stated in 14.15.33 are met.
+14.15.33A For the purposes of this Section 14 only, Nodes located on a Remote Island shall not be deemed as a MITS Nodes, even if one or more of the criteria stated in 14.15.33 are met.
 For clarity, Remote Island in this paragraph shall have the same meaning as “remote island” in The Contracts for Difference (Miscellaneous Amendments) Regulations 2018 (as amended).